spacemeshos/testnet-guide/guide/install.md

 ## About The Spacemesh App

-The Spacemesh App (aka the App) includes a Spacemesh full p2p Node, which we call Smesher, and a basic Smesh wallet which we call the Wallet.
+The Spacemesh App (aka the App) includes a Spacemesh full p2p Node, which we call Smesher, and a basic Smesh wallet which we call Wallet.

 ### Smesher
 Smesher is the software that creates and updates [the Smesh](../coins.md) distributed ledger.
 It also creates and maintains your disk space commitment to the Spacemesh network.
 The Spacemesh decentralized platform is created by people just like you, who run a Node on their own desktop computers.